SSalario

 The Top 30 Highest Paying Jobs: BLS Data

-The following rankings are drawn from the Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) program, the most comprehensive and methodologically rigorous salary dataset available in the U.S. The BLS surveys approximately 1.1 million business establishments annually.
-Where BLS reports wages at or above the $239,200 data ceiling, the median is shown as "$239,200+."
+The following rankings are drawn from the Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) program, the most comprehensive and methodologically rigorous wage dataset available in the U.S. The latest OEWS tables were released on May 15, 2026 for the May 2025 reference period.
+Where BLS reports wages at or above the wage ceiling, the median is shown as "$239,200+" and should be read as a floor, not an exact cap on real compensation.

 Top 30 Highest Paying U.S. Occupations — BLS OEWS 2024